connext/indra/README.md

 Assuming the docker images have been built & pushed to a registry, `bash ops/deploy.prod.sh` will pull & deploy them in an environment suitable for production.

 Again, it runs `whoami` to get the current username & tries to use that as the registry name to pull docker images from.
-If your docker hub username is different, then update the registry var at the top of the `deploy.prod.sh` script before deploying.
+If your docker hub username is different, then update the registry var at the top of the `deploy.prod.sh` script before deploying. (eg change it to connextproject dockerhub

 If your hub is already deployed & you want to redeploy to apply changes you've made, all you need to do is checkout the branch you want to deploy (and pull if necessary) then run `bash ops/restart.sh prod`.

-### Under the Hood

-Behind the scenes, `npm start` will run `make` and then `bash ops/deploy.dev.sh`

-`make` does the following:

-1. Build the builder.
-This project relies on various build tools like c compilers & python & a specific version of nodejs.
-Rather than making you, the developer, figure out how to make nvm play nice with npm, we'll use Docker to build the build environment for you.
-Based on the builder Dockerfile in the top-level ops folder.

-2. Install dependencies.
-For example, to install stuff needed by the contracts module, we take the `modules/contracts` dir and mount it into a builder container.
-This container runs `npm install` which usually requires compiling some crazy c modules.
-When it's done, the container exits and a freshly built `node_modules` is left behind in the directory that was mounted..

-3. Build stuff.
-Like it step 2, we stick the dir we're interested in into the builder docker container & build what's needed.

-`bash ops/deploy.dev.sh` starts 7 containers:

- 1. Proxy: an nginx server that sits in front of both the hub & the wallet.
-Useful for preventing CORS problems.

- 2. Wallet: A webpack-dev-server that watches & serves data from the wallet module.

- 3. Hub: Manages your payment channel.

- 4. Chainsaw: Watches for interesting blockchain events & processes them as needed

- 5. Ethprovider: Runs contract migrations & starts a ganache testnet

- 6. Database: Runs db migrations then starts the database

- 7. Redis: Depended on by the hub & chainsaw

-### How to interact with Hub
+## How to interact with Hub

  1. AuthApiService
   - GET /auth/status: returns success and address if a valid auth token is provided